CompTIA Certification Guide

 The certifications in CompTIA's Information Security career path should be considered by those interested in network security (one of the fastest-growing sectors in IT).
 All four Core certificates (IT Fundamentals, A+, Network+, and Security+) are included, and all cybersecurity certifications (CySA+, PenTest+, and CASP+).

-Linux: Linux database administrators, network administrators, and web administrators are common jobs for Linux specialists.
+Linux: Linux specialists often work as database administrators, network administrators, and web administrators.

 A+: Support professions, including support administrators, support technicians, and support experts, are common for A+ certificate holders.